 3. Trekking on the Simien Mountains

-The Siemens National park, located in Northern Ethiopia, has been named a UNESCO World Heritage site.
-Siemens mountains situated in the park offers trails across its escarpment and plateau covered with beautiful scenery of wildflowers, which you can enjoy while trekking on it.
-The mountains offer a breathtaking landscape that you will enjoy to have a glimpse of.
-Siemens mountains experience snowfall on its peaks throughout the year.
+Simien Mountains National Park, located in Northern Ethiopia, has been named a UNESCO World Heritage Site.
+Simien Mountains situated in the park offer trails across its escarpment and plateau covered with beautiful scenery of wildflowers, which you can enjoy while trekking on it.
+The mountains offer a breathtaking landscape that you will enjoy having a glimpse of.
+Simien Mountains experience snowfall on their peaks throughout the year.

 The mountains are an excellent destination for bird watching as it has over 400 bird species.

 The plateau is home to the famous Gelada Baboons and many wild animals on the mountain cliffs; make sure to be on the lookout for them as you trek along the trails, and this will be a fascinating sight.

 Trekking may take between five to ten days through the mountains.

 Upon your arrival in Ethiopia, you will experience exciting rare wildlife species.
 The endemic animals include the Gelada Baboons, sometimes called the bleeding-heart baboons covered in thick coats, the Walia Ibex with its majestic horns found on the rocky Simien Mountains in Simien Mountains National Park.

 The Simien foxes, which are considered the most beautiful and rare in the world, are found on the Sanetti Plateau in Bale Mountains National Park, located in the southeastern part of Ethiopia.
 The Bale Mountains National Park offers beautiful scenery of glacial valleys, grooved rocks, and woodlands covered with lichen.